We’ve been in training

 We’ve become goddamn warriors.
 We’ve held each other in our ongoing grief.
 There are few things more beautiful than that.

 There’s no need to start anything now.
 We’ve already begun.
 Whatever happens, we are (no, of course not everyone, but if you are reading this, you are) perhaps more ready for it than we realize.
-There may not be hope for things to return to how they were, but if we look closely, we might start to see that we’ve already begun to create something new.
+There may not be hope for things to return to how they were, but if we look closely, we might start to see that we’ve already started to create something new.

 Next